 4 indications that it’s time to replace your Excel planning spreadsheets

-1) Long and manual process
+1) It's a looooooong manual process

-As a conclusion, moving from spreadsheets to a planning tool is a natural leap when a supply chain reaches a size that makes it difficult to handle with spreadsheets.
+Moving from spreadsheets to a planning tool is a natural leap when a supply chain reaches a size that makes it difficult to handle with spreadsheets.
 It allows your planning process to move from reactive to proactive and opens the door to an optimized and competitive supply chain.